jalbiero/cpp-vs-rust/dynamic_vs_static_dispatch/README.md

 }
 ```

 The problem with this approach is that `T` can be of any type, even those that do not have a `calculate` or `name` methods can be used.
 The compiler will emit a bunch of awful errors if that happens.
-In order to solve this (help the compiler to narrow the allowed types and emit useful error messages) we need [concepts](https://en.wikipedia.org/wiki/Concepts_(C%2B%2B)) (a C++20 feature).
+In order to solve this (help the compiler to narrow the allowed types and emit useful error messages) we need [concepts](https://en.wikipedia.org/wiki/Concepts_(C%2B%2B), a C++20 feature.
 Also, with static dispatch, the type does not need to be polymorphic (no virtual functions).
 So the C++ equivalent to Rust traits (for static dispatching) will be the following:

 ```C++
 // This is the static replacement for 'struct Operation'